 From Breast Augmentation

 If you are 35 or older, a mammogram is usually obtained before breast surgery.
-As soon as you know you intend to have breast augmentation, try to get your mammogram scheduled.
+As soon as you know you are planning breast augmentation, try to get your mammogram scheduled.
 It is critical to get this done as early as possible and not wait until a few weeks before surgery.
 The reason is because a surprisingly large number of women have mammograms that show abnormalities that require further mammograms, ultrasounds, or biopsies.
 Even though the majority of these follow-up tests result in clearing the woman for surgery, they must be obtained prior to elective breast surgery, and some of them can be difficult to schedule on short notice.
 So, do yourself a favor and get your mammogram out of the way as soon as possible.

 If you are over 40 or have medical problems, you may also need an EKG or routine blood tests.
 The preoperative testing process usually requires a separate visit to a hospital or lab and will take anywhere from 30 minutes to two hours.